stephwright/open-data-training/planning/topics.md

 2. How to Open Your Data
 3. Sharing Your Data
 4. Become a Data Hunter (Finding data for reuse)
 5. Making Friends with Other People's Data (Things to know abt using data from others)
-6. Open Facilitation, Teaching & Community Building (around open data)
+~~6.
+Open Facilitation, Teaching & Community Building (around open data)~~
-7. Tools and Workflows for Working Open
+~~7.
+Tools and Workflows for Working Open~~

 #### LEVEL 2
 Here we're thinking of doing a series of discipline-specific training